Torres-type formulas for link signatures: Torres-type formulas for the signature and nullity

 It remains to recall that the morphism~\(V_{\ell}\rightarrow H_{1}(X_{L})\) is presented by the matrix~\(\mathit{Lk}_L\), leading to the first case in the statement, and concluding the proof. \end{proof}

 \begin{remark} \begin{enumerate} \item As in the case of the signature, there is no obstacle to relating~$\eta_L(\omega)$ and~$\eta_{L'}(\omega')$ in the general setting of an arbitrary colored link~$L=L_1\cup L'$.
 Indeed, the proof above leads to Equation~\eqref{eq:general-formula-nullity}, where the involved dimensions can be computed via Fox calculus on any given example.
 However, the general case does not yield a tractable closed formula. \item Similarly, given any~$\omega'\in\mathbb{T}^{\mu-1}$ (and not necessarily in~$\mathbb{T}_*^{\mu-1}$), one could in theory relate the nullity of~\(L\) at~\((1,\omega')\) to the nullity of~\(L'\) at~$\omega'$.
-However, that general case does not yield any tractable closed formula, since the homology of the plumbed manifolds and the kernels of the morphisms induced by inclusions of their boundaries are decidedly more complicated in that case. \end{enumerate} \end{remark}
+However, that general case does not yield any tractable closed formula, since the homology of the plumbed manifolds is decidedly more complicated in that case. \end{enumerate} \end{remark}